 Now, however, it seems the Eurocrats have changed their minds.

 In September 2019, EU Commission President Juncker said the EU will create a hard border to ‘preserve EU interests,’ and to protect Ireland.

 This is a veiled threat to the UK.

 Now that a ‘no-deal Brexit’ appears to be off the table, the EU is setting a trap.

 It wants the UK government to agree to the Irish backstop which could keep the UK trapped indefinitely in the EU’s customs union, preventing the country from negotiating its own trade deals.

 Such a scenario would make a mockery of the democratic EU referendum result.

 Norway is not in the EU, but Sweden is in the EU.

 The customs checks are relatively light between the two countries.

+Customs officers do not check every vehicle.
 However, there are spot checks of commercial vehicles which act as a deterrent against evasion of import duties.